bethgelab/siamese-mask-rcnn/README.md

 ```
 If unsure follow the instructions of the [Matterport Mask R-CNN implementation](https://github.com/matterport/Mask_RCNN#ms-coco-requirements).

+### Get pretrained weights

+Get the pretrained weights from the release menu and save them to `/checkpoints`.

 ## Training

 To train a small version of siamese mask r-cnn on MS COCO simply follow the instructions in the [training.ipynb](training.ipynb) notebook.
 This model runs on a single GPU with 12GB memory.